Sevilla warns Portugal over Silva selection

 "The only thing that would see the player's reputation called into question is whether he ends up with his national team at the beginning of June.
 We are not stupid."

-Portugal faces Switzerland in the UEFA Nations League semi-final on 6 June (NZST).
+Portugal faces Switzerland in the UEFA Nations League semi-final on 6 June (AEST).